Akramz/satellite-data-manipulation-for-ml/README.md

-# Common Steps: Create a Remote Sensing dataset for Segmentation
+# Steps: Creating Remote Sensing datasets for Segmentation

 Our goal is to outline the necessary steps to create a remote sensing dataset for ML applications (without going into ML).